top of page

 A branded design presentation does more than look good (though that’s important, too).
 It sets the tone for a smooth, high-end experience.
 It says, “I’m organized.
 I’m professional.
 I care about the details—and your project is in great hands.”

-Whether you’re working with a new build, a single room makeover, or a full-scale renovation, there are key elements that every design presentation should cover.
+Whether you’re working with a new build, a single room makeover, or a full-scale renovation, there are key elements every design presentation should cover.
 Think of this as your client’s guidebook to what’s ahead—beautiful, inspiring, and crystal clear.

 1. Cover Page